Youth Services Consultant

 Metropolitan Library System

-Ashley Welke works for the Metropolitan Library System, which serves Oklahoma County, Okla.
+Ashley Welke works for the Metropolitan Library System, which serves Oklahoma County, OK.
 She has worked in public libraries for seven years, and is currently the Library Manager at the Edmond branch.
 Ashley received her BA from the University of California San Diego and her MLIS from the University of Oklahoma.
 She is passionate about the customer experience and making libraries vibrant centers within the community for engaged learning.
 Ashley currently lives in Oklahoma City with her husband, Marshall, and their two dogs, Sam and Bennet.